wesbos/es6-articles/19 - Destructing Arrays.md

 What happens to them when you destructure something that is not the same length as the actual array?
 Well, nothing happens, because it will just throw those extra ones out!
 So `[wes, bos, cool]` are not stored in any variables and are garbage collected.

-### A Look Ahead to ES6 Destructuring with ...rest
+### A Look Ahead to ES6 Destructuring with `...rest`

-We're going to learn a more about the JavaScript ...rest in a future videos and blog posts, but There is a helpful use case in destructuring with using the rest.
-Let's say I have a team, and I want to know who's the **captain**, who's he **assisting captain**, and who is **the rest of the actual team**?
+We're going to learn a more about the JavaScript `...rest` in future videos and blog posts, but there is a helpful use case in using rest with destructuring syntax.
+Let's say I have a team, and I want to know who's the **captain**, who's the **assisting captain**, and who is **the rest of the actual team**?
 I'm going to make myself a quick array here:

 ```js
 const team = ['Wes', 'Harry', 'Sarah', 'Keegan', 'Riker'];
 ```

 I've got a list of names here.
-'Wes' is the 'captain', 'Harry' is the 'assistant captain', and then the rest of the team is just going to be part of the team.
-How would you destructure that into Captain, Harry and then the rest?
+'Wes' is the 'captain', 'Harry' is the 'assistant captain', and then the rest of is just going to be part of the team.
+How would you destructure that into captain, assistant and then the rest?

 We use what's called the 'rest operator', and it does exactly what it says.
 It just gives you the rest of them.
 Let's take a look now.
-Where's 'players'?
-'Players' is an array of whatever's left.
+What's 'players'? 'players' is an array of whatever's left.

 ```js
 const [captain, assistant, ...players] = team;